npm/npm/doc/cli/npm-install.md

     With the `--production` flag (or when the `NODE_ENV` environment variable is set to `production`), npm will not install modules listed in `devDependencies`.

+    > NOTE: The `--production` flag has no particular meaning when adding a dependency to a project.

 * `npm install <folder>`: